 There can be ‘n’ number of reasons that can lead to an argument.
-However, workplace arguments are mostly a result of fear; a fear of loss (monetary or non-monetary) or a fear of more work.
+However, workplace arguments are mostly a result of fear; a fear of unfair treatment or discrimination.
+Shown here the facts about unfair treatment at work, whether it’s related to monetary compensation or non-monetary issues like promotions and opportunities, can lead to a sense of injustice and frustration among employees.
 In either case, productivity is affected.
 An argument flares up tempers, even if temporarily, and the person loses concentration in work.
-In such a situation he/she is more likely to commit mistakes than in a normal condition.
+In such a situation, they are more likely to commit mistakes than in a normal condition.

 Keeping cool is the key.
 That is where patience comes into picture.
 If the cause is a monetary loss, one can remind himself/herself that a monetary loss is temporary as is monetary profit.
 If the cause is non-monetary such as losing credibility or honor or being ridiculed, one can quickly remind self that: “Allah gives honors to whom He wills and humiliates whom He wills” [Qur’an: Chapter 3, Verse 26].